-Ordnance that fires HEAT ammunition was not as effective against infantry (Leg units) in the open or taking cover behind trees/rocks.
+Ordnance that fires HEAT ammunition was not as efagainst infantry fective (Leg units) in the open or taking cover behind trees/ rocks.

 This rule addresses that situation.

 Ordnance that primarily fires HEAT ammunition subtracts one (-1) from their HE-equivalent when attacking infantry NOT located in Buildings, Huts, Bunkers or Caves.